huysuy05/CSC-325-Final-Project/README.md

 This project collects, processes, and visualizes Chicago crime data.
 It consists of two main parts:
 - **Data Crawling:** The `scrape.py` script uses Selenium with ChromeDriver to navigate to the Chicago crime dashboard, interact with UI elements (like the three-dots and export buttons), and download the dataset.
 - **Data Preprocessing & Visualization:** The `preprocess.ipynb` Jupyter Notebook reads and cleans the crawled data, then creates various visualizations (e.g., bar plots, heatmaps, trend analyses) to showcase crime patterns over the years.
+- **Crime Rate Prediction:** The `pred.py`file for impementing all the machine learning models used for this project.

 ## Project Structure
 ```
 ├── scrape.py                 # Data crawling script
+├── pred.py                   # Python file for predicting crime rate
 ├── preprocess.ipynb          # Notebook for data cleaning and visualization
-├── datasets/                 # Folder for downloaded datasets
+├── datasets/                 # Folder for crawled datasets
 ├── Resources and Demo/       # Demo assets including plots, videos, and project pipeline PDF
 │   ├── assault_plot.png
 │   ├── Crawled Data Example.png